Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH)

 • Decreased urinary electrolyte-free water excretion leads to dilutional hyponatremia (total body sodium [Na] levels may be normal or near-normal, but the patient’s total body water is increased).

-• Often secondary to medications but may be associated with an underlying disorder, such as neoplasm, a pulmonary disorder, or CNS disease
+• Often secondary to medications but may be associated with an underlying pulmonary disorder or central nervous system (CNS) disease

 Epidemiology